file-format/Products/content/en/image/go/imaginary/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Resize Images to Fit</h2>
-<p>The Free imaginary library has included support for resizing images to fit using Go commands inside their apps.
+<p>The Free imaginary library supports resizing images to fit using Go commands inside their apps.
 You can easily resize an image to fit within width and height, without cropping.
 The library makes your job easy by maintaining the image aspect ratio.
 The width and height specify a maximum bounding box for the image.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}